Copyright © 2011 Sherri Connell

 In addition to living every day with Progressive Multiple Sclerosis and Chronic-Late Lyme Disease, I also have an Environmental Illness, Chemical Injury (CI).
 CI is also known as Multiple Chemical Sensitivities (MCS) in which a person has adverse health effects when exposed to chemicals, Chemical Intolerance and Toxic Encephalopathy (swelling of the brain and spinal cord).

-Most of us know that chemicals can come from known products such as paint, glue, new carpet, new cars, exhaust, cigarette smoke and cleaning products.
-Nevertheless, we rarely think twice about the possible chemicals in perfumes, colognes and synthetic fragrances in personal care products such as soap, deodorant, shampoo, lotion, laundry detergents and fabric softeners.
+Most of us know that chemicals can come from commonly known products such as paint, stain, exhaust and cigarette smoke.
+Nevertheless, we often do not think twice about cleaning products, pesticides, new carpet, cars and furniture, let alone all the chemicals we often expose ourselves to daily such as perfumes, colognes and synthetic fragrances in personal care products such as soap, deodorant, shampoo, lotion, laundry detergents and fabric softeners.

 When exposed to harsh chemicals, as well as chemicals in every day, personal products, I experience severe neurological reactions such as migraines, swelling of the brain, chest pains, heart arrhythmia, increased heart rate and blood pressure, vertigo, blurred vision, seizure like activity in my brain, memory loss, spinal spasms, paralysis and cognitive dysfunction.